tugsisilo/GPDS_TC2/_sources/markdown/lesson_2_4.md

 ````

 ## Practice 10
 Delete the `combined_files.csv` from your folder.
 Then, download the Jupyter Notebook in [**Practice 7**](Practice_7) as `combining_files.py` and put it in your script folder.
-Submit this file to the cluster machine and execute it using the python installed in your virtual environment.
+Submit this file to the cluster machine and execute it using the Python installed in your virtual environment.

 ```{admonition} Submitting job
 <style>